-The Corps has requested from both the USFWS and the NMFS a list of threatened, endangered, and candidate species in the project area.
-Based on available knowledge of Little Diomede Island and Bering Sea wildlife and ecology, the Corps provisionally concludes that the proposed project will not adversely affect any federally listed endangered or threatened species or their critical habitat, and formal consultation under Section 7 of the ESA would not be required.
-Early discussions with the USFWS (Walther 2012) indicate that the project would most likely be addressed through informal consultation, although coordination would be ongoing as the project develops.
+The Corps requested from both the USFWS and the NMFS a list of threatened, endangered, and candidate species in the project area.
+The Corps received an ESA Coordination letter from USFWS on June 28, 2013, which concluded there would be no adverse effects on listed species from the proposed action (letter in Appendix 3, Correspondence).
+NMFS has not responded to our repeated requests for ESA consultation.
+Therefore, based on available knowledge of Little Diomede Island and Bering Sea wildlife and ecology, the Corps concluded that the proposed project would not adversely affect any federally listed endangered or threatened species or their critical habitat, and formal consultation under Section 7 of the ESA would not be required.